-According to Buddhist and Hindu philosophy, taking the life of another being is a form of murder and violence that causes horrible consequences for a person, no matter what the reason for the murder.
-This is why most Oriental gurus, yoga teachers and some other philosophers endorse vegetarianism.
+According to Buddhist and Hindu philosophy, taking the life of another being is a form of murder and violence.
+It is not desirable, no matter what the reason for the murder.
+This is why some Oriental gurus, yoga teachers and some other philosophers endorse vegetarianism.

 IS THERE ANYTHING POSITIVE FOR ANIMALS REGARDING EATING MEAT?

 Possibly, yes.
 Some animal authorities say that when animals spend time around human beings, even if they are in pens or cages, they advance faster in a spiritual way.

 DOES EATING MEAT CAUSE CANCER AND OTHER DISEASES?